What is Lung Cancer ?

 - Small Cell Carcinomas

-Large cell carcinomas, also called undifferentiated carcinomas, comprising 10%-15% of all lung cancers.
+Large cell carcinomas, also called undifferentiated carcinomas, comprise 10%-15% of all lung cancers.
 These cancer types have a strong propensity to spread to distant sites and lymph nodes.

 Symptoms of Small Cell Carcinomas